shichao-an/notes/docs/lkd/ch3.md

 #### `vfork()`

 The `vfork()` system call has the same effect as `fork()`, except that the page table entries of the parent process are not copied.
-The child executes as the sole thread in the parent’s address space, and the parent is blocked until the child either calls `exec()` or exits.
+The child executes as the sole thread in the parent's address space, and the parent is blocked until the child either calls `exec()` or exits.
 The child is not allowed to write to the address space. [p33]

 Today, with copy-on-write and child-runs-first semantics, the only benefit to `vfork()` is not copying the parent page tables entries. [p33]